 Richard L. Segal, PT, PhD, FAPTA (Principal Investigator)

 Dr. Segal has over 25 years of experience carrying out rehabilitation oriented Neuroscience research on motor control and spinal circuits.
 He has mentored many professional students, pre-doctoral students, post-doctoral students and junior faculty members during his career including many in rehabilitation sciences.
 He served as a mentor for the past 10 years for the intensive grant writing workshops (first ERRIS and now TIGRR) with numerous mentees successfully attaining extramural funding following the workshop.
 He was responsible for promoting Rehabilitation Engineering research and training in the Research Triangle region of North Carolina through his role as co-Interim Director of the UNC-NCSU Rehabilitation Engineering Center and is now continuing promoting rehabilitation research at the Medical University of South Carolina (MUSC) as Chair of the Department of Health Professions.

 Daniel Corcos, PhD (Co-PI and Chair of Curriculum Committee)

 Dr. Corcos is currently Professor in the Department of Physical Therapy and Human Movement Sciences, Feinberg School of Medicine at Northwestern University.
 He has served as a reviewer for NIH since 1994, was chair of the Musculoskeletal Rehabilitation Study Section for three years, and served on The Distinguished Editorial Panel to review NIH Challenge grants.
 He is currently the Chair of the MFSR study section (2011-2013) and recently chaired an SEP on “Medical Rehabilitation Research Resource (R24)”.
 In addition, he has received recognition of his mentoring of junior faculty.
-His experience with ERRIS over the last threeyears has convinced him that the rehabilitation grantsmanship workshop is a program that can have an enormous impact on the way in which junior investigators approach both their science and grant writing.
+His experience with ERRIS over the last three years has convinced him that the rehabilitation grantsmanship workshop is a program that can have an enormous impact on the way in which junior investigators approach both their science and grant writing.

 W. Zev Rymer, MD, PhD (Co-PI and Chair the Recruitment Committee)